 There are many unique reasons people maintain a vegan diet.
 For some, it is to dietary choice; for others, it is an ethical choice to eliminate all animal products from their diet, as well as a way to lessen their carbon footprint.

-Animal products come at a high environmental cost, which is simply not worth the dietary lifestyle for some.
+Animal products come at a high environmental cost, which is not worth the dietary lifestyle for some.
 Plant-based foods can provide nourishment while maintaining sustainability.

-Soy output has increased in tandem with the rise in interest in a plant-based diet.
+Soy output has increased with the rise in interest in a plant-based diet.
 Soy consumption has risen in the previous two decades, resulting in excessively converting natural grasslands and forests into soybean farms, particularly in South America and the United States Great Plains.

 Soy is a resource-intensive crop that takes a lot of energy, water, and agricultural inputs, such as herbicides and pesticides, which can lead to soil erosion, natural vegetation degradation, and water cycle disturbances.